dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/Provision/installprovisiontool.rst

 **Using multiple versions of a given OS**

 Omnia now supports deploying different versions of the same OS.
 With each run of ``discovery_provision.yml``, a new deployable OS image is created with a distinct type depending on the values provided in ``input/software_config.json``.
-Supported OS's are:
+Supported Ubuntu OS's are:

     * Ubuntu 20.04
     * Ubuntu 22.04